osrf/cloudsim-portal/README.md

 #### nodejs ####

-You need the following: nodejs (version 4 and up) and gulp
+You need the following: nodejs (version 4 and up)

 If you are running Ubuntu Trusty or older distributions, you should install using nodesource: